classBabacar/TicTacToe/README.md

 # TicTacToe

 ## Description
 - I will be making a simple game of tic tac toe and applying all the search algorithms(Monte Carlo, Minimax, etc..) to get a better grasp on the concepts.
-If I can make it on a simple game, I will understand more is my thought process.
+If I can make it on a simple game, I will understand it more is my thought process.

 ## Search Algorithms Implemented Thus Far